 Community Life Coordinators Advance “Be Known, Belong, and Become”

-In their roles as George Fox Evangelical Seminary Community Life Coordinators, current GFES students Drew Scott and Hannah Souter put into practice the seminary’s motto: “Be Known, Belong, Become.”
+In their roles as Portland Seminary Community Life Coordinators, current seminary students Drew Scott and Hannah Souter put into practice the seminary’s motto: “Be Known, Belong, Become.”
 The seminary created the coordinator positions in 2012, with Amanda Nelson Stoltzfus and Drew Scott serving as the first coordinators.
 Hannah Souter stepped in when Stoltzfus graduated, and now, as both Scott and Souter prepare to graduate this May, the seminary seeks another two student leaders.

 The Community Life Coordinators strive to make the seminary experience robust by creating opportunities for students to explore ideas, unwind, and build relationships.
 Sometimes this takes shape in a casual event, such as a night of building gingerbread houses.
 At other times the coordinators work with seminary faculty and staff to host seminary “symposia” events, such as the “Will God Save Us From This Ecological Mess?” panel discussion.
 Perhaps the best known among the events the coordinators host is the monthly “Relaxation Station,” where students can take a break without leaving campus to enjoy coffee, snacks, and conversation.